Pantheon+ tomography and Hubble tension: Numerical results

 \section{Numerical results}

-The numerical results of tomographic analysis of the Pantheon+ sample without the SH0ES distance calibration are presented in Figs.\ref{f2}-\ref{f5} and Tab.\ref{t1}.
+For the binning method of equal redshift interval, the numerical results of tomographic analysis of the Pantheon+ sample without the SH0ES distance calibration are presented in Figs.\ref{f2}-\ref{f5} and Tab.\ref{t1}.
 For the Pantheon+ data alone, using the relatively weak priors $H_0\in[20,\,100]$, $\Omega_{m}\in[0,15]$ and $M\in[-25, -15]$, we obtain the $2\,\sigma$ lower bound on the Hubble constant $H_0>45.7$ km s$^{-1}$ Mpc$^{-1}$ and the matter fraction $\Omega_m=0.367\pm0.030$.
 This means that the enhanced SNe Ia sample can not give a better constraint on $H_0$ when considering the weak priors of $H_0$ and $M$, but can provide a 8\% precision determination of matter density ratio.
 However, this $\Omega_m$ value is in a $1.7\,\sigma$ tension with that from the Planck-2018 measurement \cite{Planck:2018vyg}.
 As indicated in Ref.\cite{Brout:2022vxf}, after adding the $H_0$ prior from the SH0ES collaboration \cite{Riess:2021jrx}, $\Omega_m$ will decrease to $0.338\pm0.018$.
 Interestingly, with increasing redshift and decreasing number of SNe Ia, first three bins all give higher $2\,\sigma$ lower bounds on $H_0$ (see Fig.\ref{2} and Tab.\ref{t1}).
 This does not mean that they have stronger constraining power than the full sample, and the price is larger $\Omega_m$ values with larger uncertainties.
 Different from the first three bins, one can find that bin 4 and bin 5 can give $1\,\sigma$ constraints on $H_0$, although errors are very large.
+At beyond $1\,\sigma$ level, they give different constraints on $H_0$ and $\Omega_m$ from bin 1 and the full sample.
 Due to low sample sizes, they give unphysical $2\,\sigma$ upper bounds on the matter fraction $\Omega_{m}$, which must be less than 1.
 Hence, we should be very cautious to the relatively tight constraint on $H_0$ from the last two bins.
 From Fig.\ref{f3}, we also observe that the constraining power increases with the increasing SNe Ia number.
 Moreover, 1021 SNe Ia in bin 1 dominate the final constraining power of the whole Pantheon+ sample due to the smallest error of $\Omega_{m}$ among five bins.
 This is consistent with the prediction of its dominant sample size in Pantheon+.
 After adding the left low-z data, both the best fitting value of $\Omega_{m}$ and its corresponding error decrease.
 Moreover, we derive $\Omega_\Lambda=0.633\pm0.030$ from $\Omega_m=0.367\pm0.030$, which gives the evidence of DE at the $21\,\sigma$ confidence level.

 Since the significant enhancement of low-redshift SNe Ia abundance in Pantheon+, we are very interested in the effects of low-z and hig-z data on $H_0$ and $\Omega_{m}$.
 From Figs.\ref{3} and \ref{4}, we find that the first low-z bins can not constrain $\Lambda$CDM well, especially gives unphysical constraints on $\Omega_{m}$.
 Nonetheless, the low-z bin 3 with 741 SNe Ia gives a $2\,\sigma$ constraint $H_0>35.0$ km s$^{-1}$ Mpc$^{-1}$ and $68\%$ confidence range $\Omega_{m}=0.57^{+0.22}_{-0.35}$.
 This means that low-redshift SNe Ia in Pantheon+ can not give good constraint on $\Lambda$CDM, and high-redshift data provides a better constraint than low-redshift observations.
 To verify this, we choose a subsample of $z>0.227235$ and give $1\,\sigma$ constraints $67^{+10}_{-20}$ km s$^{-1}$ Mpc$^{-1}$ and $\Omega_{m}=0.50^{+0.16}_{-0.30}$.
 It is easy to find that the constraint gets better and the parameter space is obviously compressed in the high-z range (see Fig.\ref{f5}).